This raspberry gin fizz will have you raising a glass all summer long! It’s bright, bubbly, and oh so delicious!

 - Add fresh lime juice and gin.
 If using, add the egg white before topping with ice.

 - Shake the bajeezus out of it and strain into a coupe glass, leaving about 1 ½ ounces of space at the top.

 - Top off the drink with soda water and watch the magic happen!

 - Serve with a lime twist or fresh mint sprig if you’re feeling fancy!

 Again, if you’re hesitant to use egg whites, simply omit it from the procedure and instead strain the drink into a rocks glass filled with ice and top with soda water.
 Still delicious!
 And still full of gin!

 And while we’re on the subject of gin – please, buy a nice bottle!
-This is a locally made gin from Wisconsin that I love.
-As is this one.
+For this recipe, I used a locally made gin from Wisconsin that I love.
+This one is another local stunner.
 This is also a wonderful gin (and the bottle is so pretty too!).
 When choosing a gin for this raspberry gin fizz you’ll want to get a liquor that isn’t too piney, as some gins can be because they’re made from juniper berries.
 Look for a gin that also has hints of citrus to compliment the ingredients of the drink.
 But, truly, as with all cocktails, it’s important to use a liquor that you personally enjoy!

 Raspberry Gin Fizz Cocktail